Home Product Download News Faq Forums About

 Can I change the selection criteria for breeding and replacement of agents?

-Can I use multiple input time series (multivariate approach)?
+Can I import multiple time series into one model (multivariate analysis)?

 Can I forecast multiple securities in one model?